 A Virginia Senate committee passed a budget that would at least temporarily block a second Richmond casino referendum from happening.

-It’s the latest development in the saga surrounding the potential site of Virginia’s eventual fifth Las Vegas-style casino.
+It’s the latest development in the saga surrounding the potential site of an eventual fifth Las Vegas-style Virginia casino.

 Lawmakers added a provision to the budget bill that would block the Richmond referendum from happening until an independent consultant could review “potential state and local revenues that may be generated from a casino located in the city of Petersburg.”